torvalds/linux/Documentation/teaching/labs/kernel_modules.rst

           in which the :c:type:`struct task_struct` is defined, i.e
           ``linux/sched.h``.

-Compile, copy and load the module.
+Compile, copy, boot the VM and load the module.
 Unload the kernel module.

 Repeat the loading/unloading operation.
 Note that the PIDs of the displayed processes differ.
-This is because a module is being loaded from the executable :file:`/sbin/insmod` when the module is loaded and when the module is unloaded a process is created from the executable :file:`/sbin/rmmod`.
+This is because a process is created from the executable :file:`/sbin/insmod` when the module is loaded and when the module is unloaded a process is created from the executable :file:`/sbin/rmmod`.